Cumulocity-IoT/oee-simulators/simulators/README.md

 pip install requests
 ```

-To run the scripts the following environment variables need to be set in [cumulocityAPI.py](main/cumulocityAPI.py):
+To run the scripts locally the following variables need to be set as environment variables or in [cumulocityAPI.py](main/cumulocityAPI.py):
 ```
 C8Y_BASEURL=https://test.development.c8y.io
 C8Y_TENANT=t123